ibm-cloud-docs/vmwaresolutions/sddc/sd_viewinginstances.md

     <dd class="dd">Delete the instance.</dd>
     </dl>

-2. Click an instance to see its general details.
+2. Click an instance to see the property details.
 Ensure that you are on the **Summary** tab.

   * **ID**: The ID of the instance.
   * **Name**: The name of the instance.